Riding the Icefields

 Over an hour later, after construction zones and speedy curves, I was racing to try and catch up with the rest of the guys when a Subaru pulled up alongside me, honking frantically.
 An elderly couple was yelling at me to pull over, and waving… my wallet!
 I pulled over and they said that they had been struggling for keep up with me for dozens of miles.
 It wasn’t until it started raining again, and I slowed down, that they were able to goad their ‘buru into catching up.
 The kind folks had collected my cards and cash and returned it all.
 I profusely thanked them, gave them a personal card, and asked them to email so that I can send them an awesome Microsoft care package as a thank-you.

-We reconnected for lunch in the town of Revelstoke, and proceeded to Shelter Bay, where we caught a flat-bed ferry Columbia arcross Upper Arrow Lake.
+We reconnected for lunch in the town of Revelstoke, and proceeded to Shelter Bay, where we caught the flat-bed ferry M.V.
+Columbia arcross Upper Arrow Lake.